hyperionix/docs/content/guide/package-3.md

     }
 ```

-Events can also be combined to create bigger events.
+Events can also be combined to create complex events.
 For example, you may want to combine an event for a certain file being deleted with an event for that same file being created later.
-You can then create a composite event noting a file was replaced.
+You can then create a composite event indicating that a file has been replaced.
 We will cover this later when we discuss ESM.

 Next, let's run the test with hdk and you will see these two events received by the tool. `hdk --run-test` will collect events and display them directly in the console.
 Once the probe is deployed to an agent, the agent will send events to a central location instead of printing to console.